 Into that pit our savior slides

-His mission to open it
+His mission: open it

-Death’s jaws, snake-like, can swallow worlds
+Death’s jaws, snake-like, that swallow worlds

-But cannot contain their maker
+Cannot contain their maker

 Christ is too sweet to see decay